-At any time subsequent to the third anniversary of the date of its Capital Contribution, any Class E Member, at their own option, shall have the right to have the Company redeem the Class E Member's Membership Interest by delivering ninety (90) days' written notice of this election to the Company.
+At any time subsequent to the third anniversary of the date of its Capital Contribution, any Class C Member, Class E Member, Class G Member and/or Class M Member, at their own option, shall have the right to have the Company redeem the Class C Member's Membership Interest, Class E Member's Membership Interest, Class G Member's Membership Interest and/or Class M Member's Membership Interest, as applicable, by delivering ninety (90) days' written notice of this election to the Company.
 The Company shall fix a date for the redemption which shall not be more than ninety (90) days after the date of such notice.
-On the redemption date, the Company shall pay the Class E Member the amount of its accrued but unpaid Operating Preferred Return plus the amount of its unreturned Capital Contributions as of the redemption date.
+On the redemption date, the Company shall pay the Class C Member, Class E Member, Class G Member and/or Class M Member the amount of its accrued but unpaid Operating Preferred Return plus the amount of its unreturned Capital Contributions as of the redemption date.